danielleit241/aws-fcj-report/content/2-Proposal/_index.md

 ### 2. Problem Statement

-#### What’s the Problem?
+#### Current Problem

-Current weather stations require manual data collection, becoming unmanageable with multiple units.
-There is no centralized system for real-time data or analytics, and third-party platforms are costly and overly complex.
+There are already many financial management applications on the market, but most still require users to manually enter data — a time-consuming task prone to errors that causes users to quickly give up.
+Existing applications only focus on spending statistics without truly helping users automate their personal financial management process.

-**Solution**
+#### Solution

 The solution uses AWS Cloud combined with microservices architecture to build an automated personal financial management platform, integrating AI in voice processing and bill recognition.
 The system is deployed on AWS ECS Fargate for backend services (.NET), FastAPI for AI processing, and Next.js for frontend.
 Compared to popular financial platforms like Money Lover or Misa Money Keeper, this application focuses on complete automation of financial data entry through detailed Vietnamese AI voice-to-text and bill scanning, helping reduce manual operations and errors.
 The system is suitable for individual users and small groups, and can be expanded when needed for enterprise scale or digital banking applications.

-**Benefits and Return on Investment (ROI)**
+#### Benefits and Return on Investment (ROI)

 The solution brings many practical benefits both technically and in business value:

 - Data Entry Automation: Reduces over 70% manual operations through AI voice and bill recognition.